finopsfoundation/framework/_domains/cloud-usage-and-cost.md

 ---

 layout: default
-domain-title: Understanding Cloud Usage and Cost
-domain-desc: Within this Domain, the organization will work to gather all required information about its cloud usage and cost, normalize it, make it available for review, including circulating it to those personas that will use it in other Domains.
-permalink: /framework/domains/cloud-usage-and-cost/

 title: Understanding Cloud Usage and Cost FiOps Domain
 description: Within this Domain, the organization will work to gather all required information about its cloud usage and cost, normalize it, make it available for review, including circulating it to those personas that will use it in other Domains.
+permalink: /framework/domains/cloud-usage-and-cost/
+framework-domain-title: Understanding Cloud Usage and Cost
+framework-domain-desc: Within this Domain, the organization will work to gather all required information about its cloud usage and cost, normalize it, make it available for review, including circulating it to those personas that will use it in other Domains.
+framework-capabilities:
+- Forecasting
 order: 1

 ---